kanakeswar-2000/DailyTasksApp/README.md

 This project is developed using VS Code Editor.

-After cloning the code run the below commands
+After cloning the project run the below commands

+cd DailyTasksApp [changing working directory]

 npm install